 - (a) The City shall pay the applicable monthly premiums and any increases during the term of this Agreement.
 Premiums will be set by the insurer, or if self-insured by the City, using fiscally prudent methods.
 The City shall provide a copy of the summary description of the vision insurance program offered by the City to each employee upon request. - (b) In general, the program includes an eye examination once each twelve (12) months, lenses once each twelve (12) months, and frames once each twenty-four (24) months.
 An employee may purchase contact lenses in lieu of the framed lenses referenced above.

 7.13 Adoption Benefit

 The City will provide a six hundred dollar (\$600) per child cash benefit to employees adopting minor children to help offset the cost of adoptions.
-This cash benefit does not include the cost of adopting stepchildren, i.e. children of present spouse.

 7.14 Bereavement Leave